New Search Printable Summary Slide Show Report Error

 Additional Info:

 Google.
 Cultivars shown include A. 'Barbadensis' (glaucous).
-Note: there are hundreds of species of Aloe and many look very similar to A. vera.
+Note: there are hundreds of species of Aloe and several may appear very similar to A. vera.

 Leaf Morphology: